Benau/libopenglrecorder/README.md

 # libopenglrecorder

-libopenglrecorder is a library allowing optional async readback OpenGL frame buffer with optional audio recording.
+`libopenglrecorder` is a library allowing optional async readback OpenGL frame buffer with optional audio recording.
 It will do video and audio encoding together.
 The user of this library has to setup OpenGL context himself and load suitable callbacks.
-All functions exposed by libopenglrecorder should be called by the same thread which created the OpenGL context.
-Currently using in Linux and Windows is supported.
+All functions exposed by `libopenglrecorder` should be called by the same thread which created the OpenGL context.
+Currently, Linux and Windows are supported.

-The sounding recording in Linux is done by PulseAudio and Windows by Wasapi, so for Linux make sure that your app is playing sound through PulseAudio, while in Windows make sure Wasapi is present which means Windows Vista or later.
+Audio recording is done via PulseAudio on Linux, and via Wasapi on Windows, so for Linux make sure that your app is playing sound through PulseAudio, while on Windows make sure Wasapi is present which means Windows Vista or later.
-You can optionally link PulseAudio with DL for lazy loading libpulse.
+You can optionally link dynamically against PulseAudio to perform lazy loading of libpulse.

-One example usage is to create an advanced bundled-recorder for game out of it.
+One potential use case for `libopenglrecorder` is integrating video recording into a game.

 ## License

 This software is released under BSD 3-clause license, see [`LICENSE`](/LICENSE).

 ## Dependencies

   * TurboJPEG (required)
-  * LibVPX (optional for VP8 / VP9 encoding)
+  * LibVPX (optional, for VP8 / VP9 encoding)
-  * OpenH264 (optional for H264 encoding)
+  * OpenH264 (optional, for H264 encoding)
-  * Vorbis (optional if build without audio recording)
+  * Vorbis (optional if built without audio recording)
-  * PulseAudio (optional if build without audio recording in Linux)
+  * PulseAudio (optional if built without audio recording in Linux)

 ## Building on Linux